Stocks rise after Fed says it will dial back aid for economy

 “Much of the bond tapering announcement was already priced into markets and shouldn’t have come as a surprise to anyone that was paying attention to what the Fed has been indicating for most of this year,” said Chris Zaccarelli, chief investment officer for Independent Advisor Alliance.
 “But the markets are already turning their attention to how soon the Fed will begin raising interest rates and how quickly they will raise them.”

-Bond yields were broadly higher after the Fed's statement.
+Bond yields rose broadly after the Fed's statement.
 The yield on the 10-year Treasury note rose to 1.59% from 1.54% late Tuesday.
-It was trading at 1.57% shortly before the Fed released its latest policy statement.
+It was trading at 1.57% shortly before the Fed released its policy statement.

 The Fed’s latest statement and policy shift comes amid persistent rising inflation that has cut into corporate operations and raised prices on raw materials.
 It is also making finished goods more expensive, raising concerns about whether consumers will cut back on spending as prices rise.